Policy

 a.

-established coverage wholly succeeds Employer A which has established Ohio
+Employer B, having established coverage wholly succeeds Employer A which

-workers’ compensation coverage.
-U-118 form returned to BWC indicates Employer B
+has established Ohio workers' compensation coverage.
+U-118 form returned to BWC

 b.

-Preponderance of the facts show that Employer B wholly succeeds Employer A.
+BWC action: Preponderance of the facts show that Employer B wholly

 i.